 Using water efficiently Under this scenario, rapid climate change will stress water supplies and focus attention on water efficiency.
 Significant water efficiency initiatives may be needed, potentially including: further behavioural change programs rebates for water efficient appliances and landscaping buy back of inefficient water appliances regulatory changes to ensure water efficiency at housing ownership or tenancy change over extension of permanent water use rules and water use target campaigns targeted commercial, industrial and institutional water use programs consideration of alternative pricing arrangements.
 With over 450 GL/yr of water resource shortfalls to manage by 2065, water efficiency initiatives will have a major role to play.
-However, 450 GL/yr is more than 75% of total projected urban residential demand in 2065.
-Given this, water efficiency alone is unlikely to be sufficient to meet such a large shortfall, so water efficiency initiatives will need to be complemented by other actions.
+However, 450 GL/yr is more than 75% of total projected urban residential damage. shortfall, so water efficiency initiatives will need to be complemented by other actions.
 Using diverse sources of water Rapid climate change and population growth and increasing potential for water scarcity in drought periods under this scenario would increase attention on availability of diverse water sources to substitute water from the water supply system to maintain liveability, and to provide for environmental flows.
 This attention will need to be balanced between uses such as irrigation of open space and sporting fields and other opportunities across a broader range of residential and non-residential applications.
 Increasing potential for water scarcity underpinned by a strong investment evaluation framework should drive increased levels of investment in diverse sources of water.
 However, large water resource shortfalls, and higher capital costs of retrofitting existing suburbs and building infrastructure to keep ahead of growing demand and falling supplies could present challenges in identifying and delivering enough additional projects to manage the water resource shortfalls (including environmental flow shortfalls) that emerge under this scenario through diversification of sources of water alone.
 Making the most of the water supply system Under this scenario, we will need to optimise the value we get out of the existing water supply system.
 This optimisation will need to be achieved quickly before shortfalls begin to emerge in 2028.
 Actions will need to be focussed on optimising the elements of our system that can make the biggest difference to the balance of supply and demand.
 For example, we will need to work closely with our customers and DELWP to increase our utilisation of the Victorian Desalination Project and consider options for using existing infrastructure such as the Sugarloaf Pipeline.
 Operating the water supply system to keep a buffer of water in storage will be particularly critical under this scenario for maintaining supply throughout future droughts, which could last for more than a decade.
 Keeping a buffer of water in storage will also assist to manage the impacts of other extreme events, like bushfires, which could occur more frequently in the future under this particularly dry climate change scenario.
+Without significant water efficiency gains or high volumes from diverse water sources options, the scale of the water resource shortfalls and the rapid rate at which they develop under this scenario means that they may be difficult to manage without further investment in major augmentations of the water supply system.
+Among other actions, we will need to work with our customers and DELWP to consider options and trigger points for major augmentations of the water supply system, including the 50 GL/yr expansion of the Victorian Desalination Project, and potentially other seawater desalination plants elsewhere in Victoria.
+The typical lead times for these types of augmentation options means that action needs to be taken well before water resource shortfalls begin to emerge.